gparraMstr/censys-assessment/README.md

 ## Features

-- **Search for IPv4 Hosts**: Enables users to search for IP addresses and view associated protocol details using the Censys REST API.
+- **Search for IPv4 Hosts**: Enables users to search for IP addresses and view associated protocol details using the Censys Search REST API.
 - **Clean and Paginated Layout**: Displays results in a user-friendly interface with seamless pagination for large datasets.
-- **Secure API Calls**: Implements a Node.js proxy server to securely route requests to the Censys REST API, safeguarding sensitive credentials.
+- **Secure API Calls**: Implements a Node.js proxy server to securely route requests to the Censys Search REST API, safeguarding sensitive credentials.
 - **Environment Variable Configuration**: Utilizes environment variables to securely manage API credentials and configuration, supporting multiple environments (development, testing, production).
 - **Modular Component Architecture**: Features a scalable and reusable component-based design for maintainability and future enhancements.
 - **Modern UI with Dynamic Feedback**: Styled with Material-UI to deliver a responsive, accessible, and visually appealing interface, featuring a dynamic loading spinner to provide real-time feedback during API calls.
 - **Built with React and TypeScript**: Leverages modern web development technologies for strong typing, maintainability, and efficient performance.
+- **GitHub Codespaces**: Support for GitHub Codespaces to run and test the application.

 ---
 ---